IBM/Hybrid-Cloud-Applications-and-Services/README.md

 2. Then, go to the defaultServer folder (i.e `cd defaultServer`) and put your **.war** API application in the **apps** folder and config the **server.xml** file.
 For this example, we will use the airline API application.

-	Now, build your server and run it on your local host.
+	Now, in your defaultServer folder, build your server and run it on your local host.

     ```bash
    	docker build -t api-connect .